jalbam/easpm123/README.md

 ### Example #2 - Easiest way for the user (very unsafe), with a bit of JavaScript and HTML:

-This methods needs a little bit of JavaScript (using an empty array as the "_eventNames_" parameter) but will not need any event fired by the user.
+This methods needs a little bit of JavaScript (using an empty array as the **eventNames** parameter) but will not need any event fired by the user.
+The script and its magic will be performed automatically.
 The users can be happier this way but some spambots will be too.
 Safety wise, this method is not recommended.

 As we are using the main object, this must be run before the **onload** event of the **window** object is fired.